 Queen Ingrid, Margrethe’s mother, died in 2000 and in 2004 her eldest son, Crown Prince Frederick, married the Australian advertiser Mary Donaldson.
 The couple gave birth to Prince Christian in 2005, Princess Isabella in 2007 and twins Vincent and Josephine in 2011.
 Margrethe’s younger son, Prince Joachim, remarried in 2008.
 His new wife, Marie Cavallier, became the second French-born member of the royal house, and the family now spend summer at Chateau de Cayx in southwest France, a home Margrethe bought with Prince Henrik in 1974.

 In September 2017 it was announced that Prince Henrik had developed dementia, and the following January he was hospitalised with a benign tumour.
 On 13th February Henrik was moved home to Fredensborg Palace where he wished to spend the remaining days of his life.
 He died that evening, surrounded by Margrethe and his children.
 Almost twenty thousand people queued to see his coffin, with his ashes spread across Danish seas and the private gardens at Fredensborg.

 Margrethe now divides her time between France and duties in Denmark, recently conducting meetings over the phone and addressing the nation on the coronavirus crisis.
-2020 will be the first year Danes will not watch her wave from the balcony on her birthday, and she has asked the flowers traditionally sent to her be forwarded instead to the residents of local care homes.
+2020 was the first year Danes did’nt watch her wave from the balcony on her birthday, and she asked the flowers traditionally sent to her be forwarded instead to the residents of local care homes.